Nasdaq/NasdaqCloudDataService-SDK-Java/README.md

 ### Example syntax to run the Client Jar based on this SDK

-1. To list the list of topics the client is eligible
+1. To list of streams available on Nasdaq Cloud DataService

  ```java -jar ncdssdk-client.jar -opt TOPICS```